shx99717/vaadinsamplewithcdiandjakartaee/README.md

-# Project Base for Vaadin Flow and CDI
+# Project base for CDI and JakartaEE

 This project can be used as a starting point to create your own Vaadin Flow application with CDI.
 It contains all the necessary configuration and some placeholder files to get you started.